xxfoundation/elixxir-server/README.md

     key: "/opt/xxnetwork/creds/node_key.key"
     # Path where log file will be saved.
     log: "/opt/xxnetwork/node-logs/node.log"
-    # Path where the list of node addresses is saved to.
-    # (Default "/opt/xxnetwork/node-logs/ipList.txt")
-    ipListOutput: "/opt/xxnetwork/node-logs/ipList.txt"
   # Port that the Node will communicate on.
 (Required)
   port: 42069
   # Local IP address of the Node, used for internal listening.
 Expects an IPv4
   # address without a port. (default "0.0.0.0")
   listeningAddress: ""
   # The public IPv4 address of the Node, as reported to the network, to be used
-  # instead of dynamically looking up Node's own IP address.
-If a port is not
+  # instead of dynamically looking up Node's own IP address via pinging external
-  # included, then the port from the port flag is used instead.
+  # services.
+If a port is not included, then the port from the port flag is
+  # used instead.
   overridePublicIP: ""
   # If set, then it is used to override the internal IP address.
 Expects an IPv4
   # address with or without a port.
 If no port is included, then the port from